• Skip to primary navigation

 Starlink has become a popular and viable option for mobile internet.

-They offer a Residential fixed location plan for $120/mo which requires changing your service address at each stop – but are cheaper and give higher network priority (faster speeds)
+They offer a Residential fixed location plan for $120/mo which requires changing your service address at each stop – but is cheaper and gives higher network priority (faster speeds).

-Or you can get Roam plans that will work anywhere Starlink offers land service with automatic roaming.
-Plans start at $50/mo for 50GB of data, or $165/mo for unlimited.
+Or you can get Roam plans that will work anywhere Starlink offers land (which includes inland waterways, which most of the Great Loop is) service with automatic roaming – even internationally.
+Plan options are $10/mo for 10GB, $50 for 50GB of data, or $165/mo for unlimited.
 However Roam service is always ‘best effort’ – which means if you’re in a congested market, you may get slow to unusable data.

-There is also a Mobile Priority plan that is for use on the ocean or long term globally, starting at $250/mo.
+There are also Priority plans, including Global Priority that is for use on the ocean or long term globally, starting at $250/mo.

-We received our Starlink setup in January 2022 and have been using on both our boat and van, and now have the Mini onboard as a back-up option.
+We received our Starlink setup in January 2022 and have been using it on both our boat and van.
+In late 2024, we switched to the Mini dish for the space and power savings.

-We don’t tend to keep service activated unless we are somewhere without cellular service – and have actually gone most of 2024 without needing Starlink at all.
+However, we don’t tend to keep service activated unless we are somewhere without suitable cellular service.
+Which is quite rare.

 Starlink just is not a solution that is suitable enough for our needs.

 For us, the upload speeds aren’t always fast enough to support our work with YouTube video uploads and video broadcasting.
-And there can be pretty significant drop outs if you use the dish near obstructions (like trees), in heavy rain or even if there are solar flares.
+And there can be pretty significant drop outs if you use the dish near obstructions (like trees or sailboat masts), in heavy rain or even if there are solar flares.

 Plus, Starlink uses a lot more power than cellular, which isn’t ideal when we’re trying to live off solar and battery.